Reinforcement Unlearning via Group Relative Policy Optimization: PURGE Unlearning Qualitative Examples

 \section{PURGE Unlearning Qualitative Examples}

-In order to illustrate the practical impact of our PURGE unlearning procedure, we present a series of qualitative examples drawn from three well-known public figures.
-Each example contrasts the model’s original (“Base Model”) output with its corrected (“PURGE”) output, highlighting how targeted removal of spurious knowledge leads to more accurate and robust responses, showcasing the versatility of the method in real‐world scenarios.
+To illustrate the practical impact of our PURGE unlearning procedure, we present a series of qualitative examples drawn from three well-known public figures.
+Each example contrasts the model’s original (“Base Model”) output with its corrected (“PURGE”) output, highlighting how targeted removal of spurious knowledge yields more accurate and robust responses and showcasing the method's versatility in real-world scenarios.

 \begin{unlexample}{Stephen King}

 \end{unlexample}

 \begin{unlexample}{Marie Osmond}